 PROFILE PICTURES TOUR

 Discover how artists communicate personal and cultural identity through symbols, settings, and expressions in portraits.
-Plus, check out an accompanying DIY self-portrait activity for your classroom.
+Plus, check out an accompanying DIY self-portrait activity for your classroom (downloadable PDF and Powerpoint).

 THE ART OF THE GOLD RUSH AND EARLY CALIFORNIA

 See California as early artists saw it.
 Explore and interpret photographs, paintings, and other artworks that portray people, lifestyles, environments, and changing attitudes in early California and during the Gold Rush.